CKroes97/platform-engineering-minikube-demo/README.md

 # platform-engineering-minikube-demo
 Implementation of the platform engineering reference architecture for OpenShift but then just with regular Kubernetes running on Minikube for demo purposes.

-Runs on WSL image Ubuntu-24.04, other Ubuntu versions might work as well.
+V2 also adds an LLM server, firewall and MCP.

+Designed for running on WSL with Fedora-41 as OS.

 Scripts and resulting Github Runner have extensive access to the container and will install and write lots of files in lots of directories.
 Do not run on WSL instance that is also used for other purposes.

 Security shortcuts taken for easy and quick development.
 Do not expose WSL container to the wider network.

-Developed for Ubuntu 24.04 running on WSL
+Developed for Fedora 41 running on WSL

 Usage:
 - Make sure you are running the latest version of WSL (`wsl --update`)
-- Install a fresh WSl instance of Ubuntu-24.04
+- Run `install-container.ps1`
-- Fork repo in wsl instance
+- Clone repo (again) in  fedora 41 instance
 - run init.sh to add a github runner (token can be gotten from github repo settings > actions )
     Note: this adds a dedicated Linux user with paswordless Sudo rights.
 - Run the "configure_host.yaml" action in Github actions